DragonsInn/BIRD3-legacy/README.md

 # BIRD3, the roleplayer's CMS

 ## Depdencies:
-- REDIS
+- Redis
-- MySql
+- MySql 5.6+
 - Nodejs v0.10.x
-- A Webserver that runs PHP 5.5+
+- PHP 5.5+ with FPM SAPI installed

 ## Extending
 `cdn/sounds` can be extended with new soundpacks.
 The format can be seen in example in the 8Bit folder.

 ## Security
-The server changes to the user and group defined in `config/nodejs.js`
+The server changes to the user and group defined in `config/BIRD3.ini`

+## More info
+See the Wiki tab.